Dogs, boats, romance, and tennis: Catching up with MP's summer holiday social media antics

 "Hi sweeties!" the headline reads, underneath a picture of Bennett and comedian Tom Sainsbury – the man who made a name for himself doing a parody videos of the National MP.

-"It's me, Paula Bennett," the subheadline goes one to say.
+"It's me, Paula Bennett," the subheadline goes on to say.
 This was Sainsbury's catchphrase on his many Bennett-parodying videos.

 On Twitter, Bennett called the photoshoot the "weirdest" she had ever done – "Hello 1986", she said.